- About Us

 - Join Us

-LSE's Saw Swee Hock Student CentreLocation: Aldwych, Central LondonScale: Gross Internal Area, 6070 sqm including: pub, gym facilities, careers office and student entertainment venueStatus: Ongoing
+LSE's Saw Swee Hock Student CentreLocation: Aldwych, Central LondonScale: Gross Internal Area, 6070 sqm including: pub, gym facilities, careers office and student entertainment venueStatus: Complete

 The LSE is a global centre for teaching and research and contributes more than £400 million a year to the UK economy.
 The campus accommodates 9,000 students and 3,000 staff however all of these people, including the LSE's 15 Nobel Prize winners, currently put up with a campus that lacks both key facilities and attractive public realm.